 The Chinese term “Feng Shui” literally translates to “the way of wind and water”.
 However, the practice also incorporates fire, earth and metal.
-Taking a deeper look inside these five elements that interact with each other in various ways, also known as “Wu Xing”, can give you a deeper understanding of Feng Shui.
+Take a deeper look inside these five elements that interact with each other in various ways, also known as “Wu Xing”.
+It can give you a deeper understanding of Feng Shui.

-- First comes water, which is believed to be associated with wealth and prosperity and when incorporated into your home, it’s responsible for the flow of energy, communication and flexibility.
+- First comes water, which is believed to be associated with wealth and prosperity.
+When a water element is incorporated into your home, it’s responsible for the flow of energy, communication and flexibility.

 - Up next is wood, which represents growth, creativity and flexibility that in return improves your health and vitality.